The ISIS-Al-Qaeda conspiracy theories on COVID-19

 It also notes the case of "inspired terrorism" was that of Timothy Wilson, who plotted to detonate a bomb in a hospital caring for coronavirus patients in Kansas City.
 He died during a firefight with the US Federal Bureau of Investigation in March.

-According to the report, the researchers examined three groups of non-State actors: right-wing extremists; groups associated with the ISIS or Da''esh terror group and al-Qaeda; and organised crime groups.
+According to the report, the researchers examined three groups of non-State actors: right-wing extremists; groups associated with the ISIS or Da'esh terror group and al-Qaeda; and organised crime groups.

 The researchers said that the main conclusions that they have drawn from their study were that violent non-state actors, including terrorist, violent extremist and organised criminal groups, have been maliciously using social media during COVID-19.